astramieri/aws-cloud-practitioner/docs/iam/iam_protection.md

-# IAM MFA
+# IAM Protection

 The are two defence mechanims to protect users and groups:

-- password policy
+- Password Policy
-- multi factor authentication (MFA)
+- Multi Factor Authentication (MFA)

 ## Password Policy